akours Posts: 10

 akours wrote:

+So I decided to create some Basic Materials and my home planet doesn't have any wood.
 What are the various options I have to have that brought or bringht it to my home planet?

-Also, would I be able to create a base somewhere else and have resources farmed and brought
+Also, would I be able to create a base somewhere else and have resources farmed and brought to my planet from there?

 And finally, how do I know where to buy a resource from?
-The option is there for the ships but
+The option is there for the ships but is every city that's producing a product selling it too?

 Many questions but the lack of wood had me wondering what my options are.
-Seems the guide isn't too clear
+Seems the guide isn't too clear on what is happening once you have to leave your homeplanet.

 You can buy every product from any city but it costs 2x whatever there selling rate.
 Your structures can buy it or your transports can buy it (from somewhere it cheap) and ship it to your Basic Materials factory location.
 Unless the prices are low it's not profitable to buy everything you need to make something else.
 If there is NO WOOD on your planet then it's going to be difficult to make something that requires it unless you make an ACP Item and build a lumber mill on another planet and eventually bring it in via a ship.